sara-02/sysbot/README.md

 3. Similarly, maintainers and collaborators can assign an issue to a member by the comment '@sys-bot assign <assignee_github_username>'
 4. Any issue can be approved by maintainers and collaborators via a comment '@sys-bot approve' or via normal comments which have variants of the word approval and issue(E.g - I am approving this issue, Approve this issue, etc).
 Also, a check has been kept so that the author of an issue cannot approve it.
 5. A check has been kept for multiple claims( same issue can't be claimed by or assigned to multiple members) on the same issue and also any unapproved issue cannot be claimed or assigned.
-6. Any new PR that's opened get's labelled as 'Under Review'.
+6. Any new PR that's opened get's labelled as 'not reviewed'.
 7. If a PR is sent to un-approved issue, it will get closed.

 #### On Slack: